Little tern: Habitat and behaviour

-The little tern was described by the German naturalist Peter Simon Pallas in 1764 and given the binomial name Sterna albifrons.
+The call is a loud and distinctive creaking noise.

 Populations on European rivers

 At the beginning of the 19th century the little tern was a common bird of European shores, rivers and wetlands, but in the 20th century populations of coastal areas decreased because of habitat loss, pollution and human disturbance.

 The loss of inland populations has been even more severe, since due to dams, river regulation and sediment extraction it has lost most of its former habitats.
 The little tern population has declined or become extinct in many European countries, and former breeding places on large rivers like the Danube, Elbe and Rhine ceased.
 Nowadays, only a few river systems in Europe possess suitable habitats; the Loire/Allier in France, the Vistula/Odra in Poland, the Po/Ticino in Italy, the Daugava in Latvia, the Nemunas in Lithuania, the Sava in Croatia and the Drava in Hungary and Croatia.
 The status of the little tern on the rivers Tagus and lower Danube is uncertain.

 The Drava population is one of the most threatened.
 Old-fashioned water management practices, including river regulation and sediment extraction, endanger the remaining pairs.
 Only 15 pairs still breed on extensive sand or gravel banks along the border between Hungary and Croatia.
 The WWF and its partners are involved in working for the protection of this bird and this unique European river ecosystem.
 The little tern is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.